 Division of Retirement Accounts in an Arizona Divorce

-The court concluded that retirement assets, including pensions, are treated in the same manner as all other community property in Arizona and are, therefore, divided between the spouses in a divorce.
+The court concluded that retirement assets, including pensions, are treated in the same manner as all other community property in Arizona and are, therefore, divided between spouses in a divorce.

 A defined contribution retirement plan is a plan where you invest money that grows over time, like an IRA or 401(k).

 A defined benefit plan is a plan where you may or may not invest money into the plan and you will receive a monthly amount at a certain age, like a pension.

-The Arizona Supreme Court in the Johnson v.
-Johnson case presented an excellent analysis of the ways the court may determine the community and separate property interests in these types of retirement accounts.
+Specifically, the Arizona Supreme Court in the Johnson v.
+Johnson case established the ways the court may determine the community and separate property interests in these types of retirement accounts.

-The actual division of the accounts occurs by rolling out an amount into a separate account for the spouse receiving an interest in the retirement account.
+The actual division of the accounts occurs by rolling out an amount into a separate retirement account for the spouse receiving an interest in the retirement account.

-If you are splitting a retirement account, you will need to prepare a special Order referred to as a Qualified Domestic Relations Order, which is an Order that directs the plan administrator as to how to divide the community property portion of the retirement account.
+If you are splitting a retirement account, you may need to prepare a special Order referred to as a Qualified Domestic Relations Order, which is an Order that directs the plan administrator as to how to divide the community property portion of the retirement account.